iLucadev/iLucadev/README.md

 ### Welcome to my profile!

-I´m a Software Developer from Tucuman, Argentina (UNSTA Software Development and Quality TSU), Design Degree student at SigloXXI, and full time challenge seeker.
+I´m a Software Developer from Tucuman, Argentina (UNSTA Software Development and Quality Associate Degree), Design Degree student at SigloXXI, and full time challenge seeker.

 [instagram]